mcfwalker/qwkshot/docs/NEXT_STEPS.md

 - `SceneAnalysis` placeholder limits accuracy of `PromptCompiler` and `EnvironmentalAnalyzer` output.

 ## Next Session Focus (Updated)
-1. Begin UI/UX Refactor (Phase 3).
+1. Continue UI/UX Refactor (Phase 3).
-2. Create `feature/ui-refactor` branch.
+2. Finalize panel styling against Figma.
-3. Plan modifications to `CameraAnimationSystem`.
+3. Implement easing function application in playback.
-4. Consider Auth strategy for API route.
+4. Test UI interactions and playback.

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*